-Roasted carrots with rosemary and prosciutto are a sweet and savory dish that makes a great side dish.
+Roasted carrots with rosemary and prosciutto is a sweet and savory side dish.
 Rainbow carrots take center stage in this dish and shine with their pretty colors of orange, purple and yellow.

 Savory roasted vegetables are a fall favorite of mine.
 Fragrant rosemary, shallots and crispy prosciutto season this dish and make it a show-stopper on your Thanksgiving table.
 If you are vegetarian or vegan, leave out the prosciutto.
 They are very good without – – but everything’s better with bacon (or in this case prosciutto) right?